GearHost/Docs/docs/applicationhost-config-advanced-configuration.md

 ## Extend your web app
 ### Overview of private web app extensions
 App Service supports web app extensions as an extensibility point for administrative actions.
-In fact, some App Service platform features are implemented as pre-installed extensions.
-While the pre-installed platform extensions cannot be modified, you can create and configure private extensions for your own web app.
+In fact, some App Service platform features are implemented as per-installed extensions.
+While the per-installed platform extensions cannot be modified, you can create and configure private extensions for your own web app.
 This functionality also relies on XDT declarations.
 The key steps for creating a private web app extension are the following:

 1. Web app extension content: create any web application supported by App Service
 1. Web app extension declaration: create an ApplicationHost.xdt file
 1. Web app extension deployment: place content in the SiteExtensions folder under root

 Internal links for the web app should point to a path relative to the application path specified in the ApplicationHost.xdt file.
 Any change to the ApplicationHost.xdt file requires a web app recycle.